-I beard him before I felt his presence or saw him.
+I heard him before I felt his presence or saw him.
 A panting, a mild groaning as if from pain.
 I seem to remember a smell, a smell like an animal when in extreme fear-or perhaps that is simply something I filled in after thinking back upon that morning so many times.
 I do vividly remember the way the light poured in.
 The windows were all new and gleaming; the room a bone-white I'd admired and copied from certain museums I'd visited in the countryside of France.
-He was not hiding in the curtains, but rather on the floor, crouched, the gossamer fabric poorly hiding his dark skin.
-And he was so very dark.
-I could see him panting, his body not quite heaving but rising and falling as if in distress.
+He was not hiding in the curtains, but rather on the floor, crouched, the gossamer fabric poorly biding bis dark skin.
+And be was so very dark.
+I could see bim panting, bis body not quite beaving but rising and falling as if in distress.
 A quilt, made by my mother, was folded at the foot of my bed.
 That is what I used to cover his nakedness and urge him into bed.
-He relented, eyeing me somewhat panicked, yet soothed by and by.
-I petted him, cradled him.
+He relented, eveing me somewhat panicked, yet soothed by and by.
+I petted bim, cradled bim.
 After a spell I went down to make coffee and to think what to do.
 When I returned with two steaming mugs he was gone.
 I've never had a problem sleeping in bright sunlight.
 Upon awaking the only evidence of his having been there was the two mugs of cold coffee.
 "It was a dream, brother."